prime31/TouchKit/README.md

 UI Touch Handling Replacement
 ----

 TouchKit can be used for any and all touch input in your game.
-The **GKButtonRecognizer** class has been designed to work with any sprite solution for button touch handling.
+The **TKButtonRecognizer** class has been designed to work with any sprite solution for button touch handling.
 This lets you keep your input totally separate from your rendering.
 It implements the same setup that iOS does: a highlighted button expands its hit rect for better useability.

 License